Why I Joined Simply Measured

 Call me vain, but perks were also part of my decision.
 From the beautiful waterfront office to the great benefit package and the bottle of Glenlivet I received (as well as a host of other perks like catered company lunches every Tuesday), SM showed me through gifts and gestures that I’m welcomed.
 I think that a company that invests in its employees (as well as its candidates) and thinks of how to make their work lives easier and more enjoyable is a company you wouldn’t want to leave.

 There were more elements for my decision to join the team, but as I reflected on the most important ones (and the ones I could find a P word for) I found these to be the deciding factors.
 So yesterday I joined the ranks of Simply Measured and embarked on a new, challenging road.
 If you are a talented marketer, shoot me an email (email@example.com) or connect with me on LinkedIn because we’re always looking for great talent.
-If you’re a brand marketer or an agency handling social media, check us out and start your free trial today.
+If you’re a brand marketer or an agency handling social media, check us out and request your personalized demo today.

 P.S.
 We’re also hiring like crazy across the entire company.
 Check out our open positions and come join our awesome team.